TheBitGram/helm-charts/charts/application-secrets/README.md

 }
 ```

-Make the deployment depend on the secrets module
+Make the App deployment depend on the secrets module
 ```
   depends_on = [
     module.secrets